Walid-khaled/autonomous_mobile_robots/README.md

        ros2 launch hagen_gazebo hagen.launch.py world:=hagen_empty.world

-   To avoid these steps, in your terminal, naviagate to the repository directory and make the file 'run.sh' executable, then run it to start the simulation directly.
+   To avoid these steps, in your terminal, naviagate to the repository directory and make the file **"run.sh"** executable, then run it to start the simulation directly.

        cd ~/ros2_ws/src/autonomous_mobile_robots
        chmod +x run.sh